 This is what makes branding your referral share messages so important.
 Not only does it make your offer more appealing to prospective customers, but it also increases the chances that existing customers will want to share it.
 The logos, colors, and language you use should speak to the experience you deliver to your customers every time they shop with you.

-If you want to know what that looks like, take a look at Topps’ referral message.
-Not only have they made it personal by using words like “my” and “your”, they also included product photography, a logo, and clear value by letting new shoppers know what they’re going to save on their first purchase.
+If you want to know what that looks like, take a look at Tubby Todd’s referral message.
+Not only have they made it personal and valuable by using the phrase “your free gift”, but they also included a branded gift icon, and clear value by letting new shoppers know what they’re going to save on their first purchase.
+Their on-site referral branding is also on point with cute messaging like “Share the Tubby love” and cute images that will appeal to customers and potential customers on an emotional level.
+They tie their referral messaging strategy all together with their custom email-sharing option that allows customers to craft their own message when sending their link for a truly personal touch.

 3. Choose referral channels wisely